WHAT IS YOGA THERAPY?

 WHO CAN BENEFIT?

 Regardless of age, background or belief system, Yoga Therapy welcomes all.
+If you can breathe, then you can do yoga.

 From focused sports enthusiasts wanting to improve their fitness and stamina both mental and physical to those living with chronic pain, recovering from an injury or in a wheelchair.
 If you have the capacity to breathe, we can work therapeutically with yoga.